Skip to content

 Teaching and assessment

-For more information about teaching, learning and assessment on this course, please see the single honours course pages for Creative Writing and English Language.
+For more information about teaching, learning and assessment on this course, please see the single honours course pages for Creative Writing BA (Hons) and English Language (joint honours).

 Programme specification

-For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest please download the latest programme specification documents for Creative Writing and English Language.
+For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest please download the latest Creative Writing programme specification and English Language programme specification documents.

 Scope of the course content meant that I could research and write in a wide variety of areas, sometimes crossing into other disciplines such as Sociology.
 This kept the process of studying fresh and interesting.